JoegottabeGitenme/JoeGCServices/docs/SESSION_SUMMARY.md

 # Weather WMS - Session Summary

+> **Note (December 2024):** This is a historical session summary.
+The GribCache mentioned has since been removed.
+All data access now uses Zarr storage with chunk-level caching.

 ## Overview

 This session focused on **temporal testing infrastructure** for the Weather WMS system, implementing comprehensive support for time-series data from both MRMS radar and GOES satellite sources.